kovidgoyal/calibre/manual/gui.rst

 Keyboard Shortcuts
 ---------------------

 Calibre has several keyboard shortcuts to save you time and mouse movement.
 These shortcuts are active in the book list view (when you're not editing the details of a particular book), and most of them affect the title you have selected.
-The |app| ebook viewer has its own shortcuts which can be customised by clicking the Preferences button in the viewer.
+The calibre ebook viewer has its own shortcuts which can be customised by clicking the Preferences button in the viewer.

 .. note::